 I remember back in my mid 20s and 30s when I was chronically underemployed.
 I was a lawyer getting into more and more debt.
-I feared and hated the courtroom; I was ill equipped to write legal briefs, memos or litigate, and I had absolutely no idea what job to apply for.
+I both feared and hated the courtroom; and was drastically ill equipped to write legal briefs, memos or litigate.
+I had absolutely no idea what job to apply for.
 Everything was horrifically scary.

 And so I struggled as I moved from one low-paying temp job to the next.
-I did clerical work, I hauled heavy boxes, I was a receptionist, I cut cable, and twice, I was a medical “model” where numerous student nurses got to poke my belly with ultrasound.
-My life was not glamorous and everyone around me knew it.
-There was no way I could hide that I was flat broke, totally clueless, sometimes faithless, and often running scared.
+I did clerical work, I hauled heavy boxes, I was a receptionist, I cut cable.
+Twice, I was a medical “model” where numerous students got to poke my belly with an ultrasound machine.
+My life was unglamorous and everyone around me knew it!
+There was no way I could hide the fact that I was flat broke, totally clueless, sometimes faithless, and often running scared.

 Needless to say, those around me offered plenty of advice.
 Some of this was good.
 But some of it was soul crushing.
 The worst advice I ever got was when someone sought to motivate me with the trite saying “God helps those who help themselves!”